Flow Learners for PDEs: Toward a Physics-to-Physics Paradigm for Scientific Computing: A Physics-to-Physics View

 State-regression methods usually approximate one element of the family $\{S_t\}_{t \ge 0}$, often $S_{\Delta t}$, and then compose it.
 That surrogate can work when uncertainty is narrow, observations are dense, and horizons are short.
 It is a weak default for the harder regimes that motivate learned PDE solving in the first place.
 Flow learners target the transport law more directly.
 They model how trajectories move through admissible state space and, under uncertainty, how distributions of trajectories evolve.

 The hurricane example makes this concrete: the forecast problem is to transport a posterior over atmospheric states into a distribution over physically plausible storm futures.
-The same logic applies to turbulence under uncertain inflow, cardiac flow under patient-specific boundary uncertainty, and climate response under uncertain forcing.
+The same logic applies to turbulence with uncertain inflow, cardiac flow with patient-specific boundaries, and climate response under uncertain forcing.